Security sector reform

 Delivering as one UN

-The Secretary-General established an Inter-Agency SSR Task Force that is co-chaired by DPKO and UNDP with representation from 11 UN entities engaged in SSR.
+The Secretary-General established an Inter-Agency SSR Task Force that is co-chaired by DPKO and UNDP with representation from 14 UN entities engaged in SSR.
 The goal of the Task Force is to enhance the UN capacity to deliver more efficient and more effective support to national SSR efforts, as one.
-On behalf of the Task Force, the SSR Unit in DPKO manages a multi-year SSR programme of activities.